 Dear Connecticut Rivers Council Scouting Families & Volunteers:

 Council: The Connecticut Rivers Council is responding to concerns related to Coronavirus (COVID-19).
 We are following recommendations of both national and state Departments of Health, and local Healthcare officials, and we are doing our part in trying to limit the spread of the virus.
-Effective Monday, September 28th 2020; We are opening tent camping at our properties starting Oct 8th.
+Effective Friday, November 6th 2020; Connecticut Rivers Council COVID-19 Update.
+With Governor Lamont’s announcement this week of rolling back to Phase 2.1, we have received many questions regarding how this affects Scouting activities.
+Below is our latest guidance.

 Thank you for your flexibility and for considering the health and safety of our staff, members and visitors.
 We are here to serve you and look forward to assisting with any needs that you have.

-Units: As of Oct 8th , the current situation is very fluid and is subject to change based on the Governor’s executive orders as well as changes in the pandemic.
-If units can follow all of the state guidelines and the National Restart Scouting checklist they may go tent camping.
+Units: As of Nov 6th , the current situation is very fluid and is subject to change based on the Governor’s executive orders as well as changes in the pandemic.
+If units can follow all of the state guidelines and the National Restart Scouting checklist they can run meetings and activities.
 Please inform your chartering org of your camping and activity plans.
 Also please use our pre-activity questionnaire to help with assessment.

 1. Remember all aspects of youth protection.